pspdev/pspdev.github.io/README.md

 - Audio formats: mp3, ogg
 - Image formats: png, jpeg
 - Data formats: json, yaml, sqlite
-- Support for compression, physics, fonts and much more
+- Support for compression, physics, fonts and much more!

 For the full list take a look at the [psp-packages repository](https://github.com/pspdev/psp-packages).